 In total it cost us about $2,800 to move ourselves across the country.
 We didn’t hire a moving company and DIY’d the entire thing.

-Spend some time estimating the cost to move from your state to Colorado.
-This will give you an idea of what to expect and hopefully stay on budget.
+Either way, spend some time estimating the cost to move from your state to Colorado.
+This will give you an idea of what to expect so you can stay on budget.

 2. Know your city’s minimum wage

-In January 2021, the state of Colorado increased the minimum wage to $12.32 per hour, which is much comparable to than the national average.
+In January 2024, the state of Colorado increased the minimum wage to $14.42 per hour, an increase of 2.7% from the previous year.

-In fact, the city of Denver decided to raise their minimum wage even further, to $14.77 this year, and is expected to increase to $15.87 in 2022.
+In fact, the city of Denver decided to raise their minimum wage even further, to $18.29 this year.

 Depending on which city you choose to move to in Colorado, you may be able to get paid more than the state minimum wage.

 But beware that the cost of living in the Mile High City, and other mountain towns, is usually a lot higher.
-So, it may even out in the end.
+So, it may balance out to be the same in the end.